BenediktVoss/TennisAnalytics/README.md

 - **PyTorch**: For deep learning models.
 Install it from [PyTorch](https://pytorch.org/get-started/locally/).
 - **CUDA**: For GPU acceleration.
 Ensure you have the appropriate CUDA version installed.
 Check compatibility with your PyTorch version [here](https://pytorch.org/get-started/locally/).

+**It is highly reccomended to run this on a machine with CUDA installed, otherwise trainig and Inference of the neural networks will be significantly slower!**

 ## How to Run